mikefowler/instajam/README.md

 Instajam
 ========

 Instajam is a JavaScript wrapper for the Instagram API.
-You provide the access token, Instajam makes the toast.
+You provide the access token, we provide the jam.

+(And Instagram provides the gram.
+Or the pictures.
+Or... whatever.)

 ## Getting Started